UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/using_the_uma_sponsor_cli_tool.md

 This [video](https://www.crowdcast.io/e/defi-discussions/18) will walk through the steps of this tutorial, starting around minute 11:00.

+This tutorial assumes a contract that mints “BTCUSD” synthetic tokens backed by ETH.
+However, the more recent iteration of the example is an "ETHBTC" synthetic token backed by DAI.
+Keep this in mind when reading this tutorial as the images and text have not been updated to reflect this just yet.

 ## Signing Account

 The CLI assumes that `accounts[0]`, the first account linked to the `web3` object injected into Truffle, is the sponsor